charlesnnanna/hyperion-dev-test/README.md

-# Running a React and Vite App
+# How to run this app on your local machine

-This README provides a step-by-step guide on how to run this React application.
+This README provides a step-by-step guide on how to run this application.

 ## Prerequisites